Pycord-Development/pycord/docs/quickstart.rst

 Quickstart
 ==========

 This page gives a brief introduction to the library.
-It assumes you have the library installed, if you don't check the :ref:`installing` portion.
+It assumes you have the library installed.
+If you don't, check the :ref:`installing` portion.

 A Minimal Bot
 -------------